Addiction Treatment Center for Teens

 Some teens are more at risk than others to be depressed, here are just a few examples:

-- Teen females develop depression twice as often than men.
+- Teen females develop depression twice as often as men.

 - Abused and neglected teens are at risk.